wireservice/csvkit/docs/scripts/csvsql.rst

       --insert              In addition to creating the table, also insert the data into the table.
 Only valid when --db is specified.
-      --table TABLE_NAME    Specify a name for the table to be created.
-If omitted, the filename (minus extension) will be used.
+      --tables TABLE_NAMES  Specify one or more names for the tables to be created.
+If omitted, the filename (minus extension) or "stdin" will be used.
       --no-constraints      Generate a schema without length limits or null checks.
 Useful when sampling big tables.
       --no-create           Skip creating a table.
 Only valid when --insert is specified.
       --blanks              Do not coerce empty strings to NULL values.
       --no-inference        Disable type inference when parsing the input.
+      --db-schema DB_SCHEMA
-      --db-schema           Optional name of database schema to create table(s) in.
+                            Optional name of database schema to create table(s) in.

 See also: :doc:`../common_arguments`.